elixir-europe-training/ELIXIR-Training-SPLASH/pages/about/editorial_board.md

 ### Call for joining us

-We want to keep the editorial board manageable in numbers, therefore we are looking for complementary expertise to the current members.
+We want to keep the editorial team manageable in numbers, therefore we are looking for complementary expertise to the current members.

 **Requirements**

 * The applicant must have experience in life sciences training.
 * The applicant must be interested in effective digital communication of best practices and guidelines.
 * The applicant should be willing to spend some time on evaluation of content.
-* The applicant should be open to discuss topics with other editorial board members and to accept feedback.
+* The applicant should be open to discuss topics with other editorial team members and to accept feedback.
 * The applicant should have basic knowledge of GitHub.

 **Application**

 To become part of the editorial team, please provide:

-* A short motivation letter (a couple of paragraphs) describing why you would like to join the SPLASH editorial board.
+* A short motivation letter (a couple of paragraphs) describing why you would like to join the SPLASH editorial team.
 * A summary of your experience in training in life sciences.
 * List of the sections that you are most interested in (or feel are missing).